 Food and Mood: How to improve how you feel with what you eat

 Knowing what foods we should be eating can be really confusing, especially when it feels like the advice changes regularly.
 However, evidence suggests that as well as affecting our physical health, what we eat can affect the way we feel.
-Now it is more important than ever to ensure your diet is supporting your wellbeing as we face further restrictions due to Covid-19 and as we head towards the long and dark winter months.
+Now it is more important than ever to ensure your diet is supporting your wellbeing as we adjust to the changes caused by the pandemic.

 Improving your diet may help to:

 - improve your mood

 If you skip meals your blood sugar drops and you might feel tired, irritable and depressed.
 Eating regularly and choosing foods that release energy slowly will help to keep your sugar levels steady.

 Slow-release energy foods include: pasta, rice, oats, wholegrain bread and cereals, nuts and seeds.